 - Height and weight of members of athletic teams

 - Enrollment status (enrolled, withdrawn, full- or part-time)

 - Student picture

 University shall maintain within student’s education records a record for each disclosure request and each disclosure, except for following:

 - Disclosures to school officials with a legitimate educational interest

 - Disclosures to comply with a court order obtained under USA PATRIOT Act

 Destruction of Records

 Nothing in this policy requires continued maintenance of any student record for any particular length of time.
-If, under terms of this policy, an individual has requested access to a student’s education record, record will not be destroyed before custodian has determined wher and to what extent access is permitted.
+If, under terms of this policy, an individual has requested access to a student’s education record, that record will not be destroyed before custodian has determined where and to what extent access is permitted.

 Students’ Rights with Respect to Education Records